r-forge/lme4/www/misc/lme4_conversion.md

 * `[gn]lmer` now produces objects of class `merMod` rather than class `mer` as before

 ### New features
-* a general-purpose `getME()` accessor method has been used to allow extraction of a wide variety of components of a mixed-model fit; this has been backported to `lme4.0` for compatibility
+* A general-purpose `getME()` accessor method has been used to allow extraction of a wide variety of components of a mixed-model fit; this has been backported to `lme4.0` for compatibility
 * `bootMer`, a framework for obtaining parameter confidence intervals by parametric bootstrapping
 * `plot` methods similar to those from the `nlme` package (although missing `augPred`)
-* a `predict` method, allowing a choice of which random effects are included in the prediction
+* A `predict` method, allowing a choice of which random effects are included in the prediction
-* likelihood profiling (and profile confidence intervals) for `lmer` and `glmer` results
+* Likelihood profiling (and profile confidence intervals) for `lmer` and `glmer` results
 * `nAGQ=0`, an option to do fast (but inaccurate) fitting of GLMMs
-* negative binomial models
+* Negative binomial models
+* Ability to extract a deviance function for the model, allowing further diagnostics/customization of model results

 ### Still non-existent features
 * Automatic MCMC sampling based on the fit turns out to be very difficult to implement in a way that is really broadly reliable and robust; `mcmcsamp` will not be implemented in the near future